-I am excited to celebrate the International Day of Happiness on March 20th.
+I am excited to celebrate International Day of Happiness every year on March 20th.
 In 2013, the United Nations designated this day as a way to recognize the importance of happiness in the lives of people around the world.
 As part of this special day, the UN developed 17 Sustainable Development Goals that seek to end poverty, reduce inequality, and protect our planet–three key aspects that lead to well-being and happiness for all.
 This annual global celebration is coordinated by Action for Happiness, a non-profit movement of people from 160 countries, supported by a partnership of like-minded organizations.

 How Your Family Can Celebrate

 - Participate in acts of kindness as a family to spread happiness to others.